liu58995/hls-vod/README.md

 James's todo item:
 1. Multipe people can watch the vod video.
 2. Detect video format.
 If the video is alraedy encoded with H264 encoder, do not do encode again to save resource.
 3. Make is usable on windows.
 The orignal one can only play for seconds on windows.
-It can only download the first 3 clips.
+It can only download the first 3 clips. -- This has been fixed.